 Opportunity at National Institute of Standards and Technology (NIST)

-Combinatorial Methods for Screening Human Stem Cell Differentiation in 3D Tissue Scaffolds
+Advanced Methods for Screening Human Stem Cell Function in 3D Tissue Scaffolds

 Material Measurement Laboratory, Biosystems and Biomaterials Division